flaxsearch/flaxcode/docs/hacking.rst

 generate an api reference.
 This is more of an overview and will hopefully help understand how it all fits together.

+Some of this document is taken from pages in the wiki.

 Components
 ==========